intel-unesp-mcp/infieri2019-session1/README.md

 ### 4.1 Goals ###

 This is an optional, more challenging activity.
-You are invited to follow Part 1 of the N-body simulation example developed by Intel® Software Innovator 'Johnny Chan', which describes a code optimization journey to boost performance of a toy N-body simulation algorithm on a single KNL server.
+You are invited to follow Part 1 of the N-body simulation example developed by Intel® Software Innovator 'Johnny Chan', which describes a step by step code optimization journey to boost performance of a toy N-body simulation algorithm on a single KNL server.

 ### 4.2 Hands-on Activities ###